-Emelia Sykes was born and raised in Akron and has a BA from Kent State University and a JD and Master of Public Health from the University of Florida.
-She served as an administrative staff adviser in the Summit County Fiscal Office where she worked to create a county land bank to repurpose vacant and abandoned properties.
+Emelia Sykes was born + raised in Akron + has a BA from Kent State University + a JD + Master of Public Health from the University of Florida.
+She served as an administrative staff adviser in the Summit County Fiscal Office where she worked to create a county land bank to repurpose vacant + abandoned properties.
 She was Law Clerk to the Chief Judge of U.S. Bankruptcy Court in the Northern District of Georgia office.

-• Supports infrastructure investment to “see necessary improvements in water quality, infrastructure and safety, while also easing access to educational opportunities, housing, and affordable health care…vital to building a stronger economy.”
+• Supports infrastructure investment to “see necessary improvements in water quality, infrastructure + safety, while also easing access to educational opportunities, housing + affordable health care…vital to building a stronger economy.”
+(Sykes website)

 POLITICS IN OHIO

-Ohio has long been a key battleground state in Presential elections until Trump’s 8% margin of victory in 2020.
-Ohio is trending increasingly Republican with a strong MAGA influence as demonstrated by JD Vance’s victory in the recent contentious Republican primary.
+Currently, the race is rated Toss-up by both the Cook Political Report + Sabato’s Crystal Ball.
+Ohio has long been a key battleground state in Presidential elections until Trump’s 8% margin of victory in 2020.
+Ohio is trending increasingly Republican with strong MAGA influence as demonstrated by JD Vance’s victory for Ohio Senate in 2022.

 COMMITTEES AND CAUCUSES

 • Committee on Transportation + Infrastructure including Vice-Ranking Member of the Water

 • Committee on Science, Space + Technology